I’M Hotel : First Luxury Hotel Onsen Spa In The Philippines

 There is no better way to relax and find yourself in a spa hotel provided with great perks and expecting exceptional customer service to make you feel pleasant with a piece of mind.
 So I went ahead to get the experience with the whole nine yards.
 That’s where I chose the I’M Hotel which markets an “All About You” experience that delivers comfort and sophistication.
 I’ll also start off that they have received prestigious awards by Asia Spa of 2017.
 So with that alone, you could expect great things about this hotel.
-A tiny disclaimer that this content is not sponsored and my partner and I went in as mystery guests to promote an unbiased review as the 90% of its regular guests with no “special-treatment”.
-As I know very well that the marketing manager and team uses influencers to review and highly market the hotel.
+A tiny disclaimer that this content is not sponsored and my partner and I went in as mystery guests to promote an unbiased review.
+As I know that the marketing manager and team have influencers to review and highly market the hotel.

 Upon arriving at I’M Hotel, we were pointed towards the separate entrance with a security guard and his metal detector.
 At this first impression, you know you’ll “feel safe” at the thought of their efforts in making sure the vicinity was a secure place for its visitors and guests.
 I had a couple options in mind to choose which accommodation I wanted to visit for pampering and spoiling ourselves during my last few days in the Philippines and I’M Hotel was a great option for it’s location and it’s luxurious forefront.